 TikTok is unlike any other social media platform.
 Most of the features for promoting brands only came into effect recently.
 For a long, brands had to rely on user-generated content and influencer marketing to advertise their products.

 Brands and users have a mutualistic relationship on the platform.
 To put it plainly, it is a win-win situation for both parties.
 UGC frees the brands from the burden of constantly creating new videos to connect and engage with their audience.

 Also, user-generated content is the ideal marketing strategy to drive brand awareness organically.
 The TikTokers – the creators of fun and entertaining videos – win more followers from the exposure brands give them.

 Every user on TikTok is a micro-influencer.
 But, working with an established influencer with a sizable following has many benefits for brands.

 First, consumers fed up with traditional marketing messages find influencer-generated creative content a refreshing change.
 Second, brands do not have to build up a large follower base to spread their message.

 TikTok Influencer David Dobrik in the #ChipotleLidFlip Challenge

 5. Creating boring videos

-Many a time, we’ve seen TikTok users giggling and laughing watching videos on the app.
+Many a time, we’ve seen TikTok users giggling and laughing while watching videos on the app.
 TikTok has developed a reputation for serving fun and entertaining content to its users.
-For social media users suffering from fatigue find the amusing and cheerful TikTok environment relaxing.
+Social media users suffering from fatigue find the amusing and cheerful TikTok environment relaxing.

 You might already have a successful social media presence on other networks.
 But, for TikTok, you must unlearn the marketing tactics and plan your videos for the platform from scratch.
 TikTok is all about curing boredom.
 Your videos must attract viewers to your brand, not put them to sleep.